esciencecenter-digital-skills/python-intermediate-development-tno/episodes/10-section1-intro.md

 We will use [PyCharm](https://www.jetbrains.com/pycharm/) in this course - a free, open source IDE.

-### Git \& GitHub
+### Git \& GitLab

 [Git](https://git-scm.com/) is a free and open source distributed version control system designed to save every change made to a (software) project, allowing others to collaborate and contribute.
-In this course, we use Git to version control our code in conjunction with [GitHub](https://github.com/) for code backup and sharing.
+In this course, we use Git to version control our code in conjunction with [GitLab](https://gitlab.com/) for code backup and sharing.
-GitHub is one of the leading integrated products and social platforms for modern software development, monitoring and management - it will help us with version control,
+GitLab is one of the leading integrated products and social platforms for modern software development, monitoring and management - it will help us with version control,